1 May, 2018

 Try to talk to each developer in the team.
 This seems time intensive, but you can combine it with having lunch together.

-Having that talk will not only teach you how to deal with that person, it is also fun and will increase your sympathy to each other.
+Having that talk will not only teach you how to deal with that person, it is also fun and will improve your relationship to each other.

 Empathy is key.
 You have to understand that every change you propose is additional work for the developers.
 That is why it is important to have a clear and consistent vision.